huntermonk/huntermonk.github.io/_posts/2018-1-22-start-ios-contracting.md

 > Any libraries or resources you would recommend someone interested in something like this?

 I would just recommend starting coding.
 I started learning on [Udemy](http://www.udemy.com).
 Just start shipping products/side-projects so you have a portfolio, and the contracts will come.

+## Getting Contracts
+I want to expand on the "How do you find your clients?" question, because I get it a lot.

+I don't have a stream of inbound work proposals, but all of my contracts have been inbound.
+I don't have any online presence, really.

+How I got my most recent contracts, chronologically:

+- A mentoring session about my startup at the time, at a local accelerator.
+(Capital Factory)
+- Upwork.
+- Someone I met at same accelerator.
+Saw me progressing on previous startup, so that provided validation.
+- Recruiter reached out to me via LinkedIn.
+- At an AR conference.
+Someone saw me working on another client project and asked what development I do.

+So, basically totally random.
+This may be a result of how I handle my work time when I don't have a contract.

+In my mind, there are two things you can do when you don't have a contract.
+You can either do business development (sending out proposals, etc.), or work on startups/portfolio pieces/side projects.
+I choose the latter.

+I believe that spending time on the former will actually get you a higher revenue per year.
+However, I'm interested in creating businesses, so I spend my off-time on those.

+My goal is to achieve a total value of liquid assets in the single digit millions range.
+You can get almost certainly get there contracting, but my desired timeline is probably too aggressive to achieve that contracting.
+So I try to make new businesses.

+Pick whichever off-time method fits your goals.